snap-stanford/miner-data/README.txt

-Scripts used to extract nodes and edges from MINER data.
+Scripts used to extract nodes and edges from MINER data in 2016 and later in 2019

 The Utils directory consists of general scripts that can be used to process multiple datasets.